 Yes.
 Hasura 2.0 added support for REST APIs and allows users to create idiomatic REST endpoints based on GraphQL templates.
 Read more here.

 Hasura believes authentication should not be restricted to a particular provider.
 Therefore, authentication is handled outside of Hasura and we make it easy for you to bring in your own authentication system.
 The most favored mechanism is via JWT.
 Hasura can accept JWT tokens from any standard JWT provider.
 For extremely customized authentication systems, Hasura also supports auth webhook that allows you to read through cookies or tokens that might have a custom format.
 We have guides for some of the popular authentication providers.
 Read more here.

 Does Hasura also automatically cache queries or data to improve performance?

-Query response caching (available on Hasura Cloud & Hasura EE) can be enabled by specifying which query to cache using the @cached directive.
+Query response caching (available on Hasura Cloud & Hasura Enterprise Edition) can be enabled by specifying which query to cache using the @cached directive.
 Read more about caching here.